Everything you need to know about coworking spaces

 Ian and his co-founder use a shared workspace, but also have a team to think about.
 He says "we have a breakout area with lots of space and hot desks.
 It's probably a little annoying for those working around us when we're all there, but we try to be considerate!
 To get around this, we've just started paying for two hours of meeting room space per week."

 "In terms of the everyday, the whole team don't need to be in the coworking space.
 They're mostly creatives, so they come in every once in a while, working from home the rest of the time.
 When they do come in, we just need to make sure we're set up to make the most of that time."

-What can you do to protect your business if you use a coworking space?
+What can you do to safeguard your business if you use a coworking space?

 Culture and environment aside, there are practical considerations when it comes to using shared workspaces.
 While most will have some form of insurance themselves, it won't necessarily cover those working in it.
 So, if you decide to use a coworking space, it's important to find out exactly what you're covered for.

 At Direct Line for Business, we can cover you whether you work at home, in an office, at your clients' premises or at a coworking space, and we can insure these different places of work on one policy.

 You can learn more about our small business insurance here.

 Find the right coworking space for your business

 Ready to find the right coworking space for you and your business?
 Emma Jones, founder of business community Enterprise Nation, has some advice: "As a company, we've always been a fan of working in flexible offices; both for ourselves and the small businesses we serve and represent.
 To find an accredited space provider, check out the BCA website."